nichoconutzy/Lets-Gamba/README.md

 * buh

+### Getting Started
+Start by placing down 3x2 Green Wool.
+You want to also place slabs or stairs around three sides of the green wool.
+Leave one of the 3-long sides completely empty as this will be the side that the Nitwit dealer will stand.

+Then find a nitwit and keep him at least within 40 blocks from the table itself.
+Only Nitwits are allowed to be dealers!

+Initialize the poker table with /poker.
+You will need to be nearby to initialise it.
+The nitwit should've moved to the table and is awaiting players to join.
+/poker join is available as well.

+Play the game via the chatbox buttons.
+You can leave the game with /poker leave.

+> For Operators Only -
+> You can use /poker override for testing purposes on your server if you need, as it enables singleplayer games.
+Note that it is coded so then you only play a single game before it raises redflags on the insufficient quantity of players.
+Remember to type it again to disable it as the command is for Global tables.

 ### Bugfixes/Changes/Improvements
 * Add blind rotation with Dealer button
 * Add visuals for flop and river on the wool table (Using [Blackjack](https://modrinth.com/plugin/bjplugin) for Paper as inspiration)